LuxImagingAI/URT/README.md

 ### Advanced usage
 ### Slurm
 The file CoGMI_downloader_hpc.sh is an example SLURM script for deployment on HPCs.
-By default it uses the $SLURM directory as temp_dir.
+By default it uses the $SCRATCH directory as temp_dir.

 In a slurm environment:
 ```Bash